-Batwing J-Hook - High Performance Hybrid Metal / Plastic Composite Wide Base J-Hook with Batwing clip for Threaded Rod & Ceiling Wire Cable Support
+Batwing J-Hook - High Performance Hybrid Metal / Plastic Composite Wide Base J-Hook with Batwing clip for Threaded Rod & Ceiling Wire Cable Support by Doc's Industries Inc.

 Batwing J-Hook highlights: